-Part assembly, part dance party, part field day, kids cycle through a series of fun activities at Food Day while trying new foods and gaining exposure to lessons designed to instill understanding of healthy lifestyle choices.
+Part assembly, part dance party, part field day, kids cycle through fun activities while trying new foods and taking part in lessons that instill an understanding of healthy lifestyle choices.
+The signature highlight of Food Day is our “Big Salad” assembled in a baby pool by Chef David Guas with the help of our youngest students.

-• Healthy breakfast with renowned DC-area Chef Cathal Armstrong (Kaliwa)
+- Healthy breakfast with renowned DC-area Chef Cathal Armstrong

-• Tasting of an Athlete Bowl created by DC United Goalie Bill Hamid and prepared by chefs from Jose Andres’ ThinkFoodGroup
+- Tasting of Faux Joes by chefs from Jose Andres’ ThinkFoodGroup

-• Vegetable Relay Race with Kate Garsson of INOVA’s Healthy Plate Club
+- Vegetable Relay Race with INOVA’s Healthy Plate Club

-• Infused Water Sampling/lesson on added sugar in common beverages with George Mason University School of Nutrition and Food Studies
+- Lesson on added sugar in common beverages with George Mason University School of Nutrition and Food Studies”